Leuchar Burn

-Leuchar Burn is a stream that rises in the Loch of Skene, in Aberdeenshire, Scotland Initially near the headwaters Leuchar Burn flows in a southerly course; as it approaches the Royal Deeside, the watercourse rotates to the southeast, ultimately forming a boundary between Aberdeenshire and Aberdeen City.
-The stream then veers southerly once again before merging to the Culter Burn, which joins the River Dee at the village of Peterculter.
+Leuchar Burn is a stream that rises in the Loch of Skene, in Aberdeenshire, Scotland.
+Initially near the headwaters Leuchar Burn flows in a southerly course; as it approaches the Royal Deeside, the watercourse rotates to the southeast, ultimately forming a boundary between Aberdeenshire and Aberdeen City.
+The stream then veers southerly once again, passing through Leuchar Den, before becoming the Culter Burn, which joins the River Dee at the village of Peterculter.